learn-co-curriculum/dsc-inheritance/README.md

 In this way, you can write a single superclass that will be useful for all of the subclasses in our band: `Drummer`, `Guitarist`, `Bass_Guitarist`, and `Singer` are all types of musicians!

 This is called an **_Abstract Superclass_**.
 The superclass being used is at a level of abstraction where it does not make sense for it to exist on its own.
 For example, it makes sense to instantiate drummers, singers, and guitarists--they are members of a band, and by playing these instruments, they are musicians.
-However, you cannot be a `musician` without belonging to one of these subclasses--there is no such thing as a musician that doesnt play any instruments or sing!
+However, you cannot be a `musician` without belonging to one of these subclasses--there is no such thing as a musician that doesn’t play any instruments or sing!
 It makes no sense to instantiate a `Musician`, because they don't really exist in the real world--you only create this **_Abstract Superclass_** to define the commonalities between our subclasses and save ourselves some redundant code!

 ### Creating The Beatles Using an Abstract Superclass